Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 "We're just barely holding it together," Nishimura told reporters.
 "If we loosen our grip even a little, it wouldn't be surprising to see a sudden surge."
 Infections have now exceeded 770,000 worldwide, with more than 37,000 deaths, as confirmed cases in the United States, Italy and Spain overtake mainland China, where the virus originated late last year.

 In Tokyo, there has been intense speculation that a lockdown could come soon, fuelled by the rising number of cases.
 The national total edged past 2,000 infections after a center for disabled people in Chiba prefecture, east of Tokyo, found seven more infections.
-There have been 59 deaths, a tally by national broadcaster NHK shows.
+There have been 66 deaths.

-With limited testing in Japan for the virus, there are questions about widely it has spread.
+With limited testing in Japan, there are questions about how widely the virus has spread.
 About 7.1% of nearly 64,000 respondents said they had at least one virus symptom, such as high fever or a bad cough, between Friday and Monday, according to a survey of users in Tokyo and neighboring prefectures run by the chat app Line and the health ministry.

 Such symptoms do not by themselves prove infection.
 But the 4,500 people who reported symptoms in the survey were markedly higher than Tokyo's official figure of 443 infections by Monday.